-Bait: In the old days minnows were the bait of choice but again out of pure convenience the jig or grub gets the nod these days and really seems to catch just as many crappie as the minnow if not more.
+Bait: In the old days minnows were the bait of choice, but again out of pure convenience the jig or grub gets the nod these days and really seems to catch just as many crappie as the minnow if not more.
 The exception is during the colder months when the bites are so subtle you might need the taste and texture of the minnow to entice the crappie to take it all in.
-It is amazing how many different jigs and grubs are on the market today and every angler has their own favorite.
+It is amazing how many different crappie jigs and grubs are on the market today and every angler has their own favorite.
 I like the old school marabou jigs because they work and a quality jig will stay together the entire night.
 Grubs are great and I use them a lot especially when the crappie refuse to take the marabou jig.
-This is usually due to the wrong color and you can find every color imaginable in a plastic grub and sometimes the right color is the only thing needed to spark a feeding frenzy.
+This is usually due to the wrong color and you can find every color imaginable in a plastic grub and sometimes the right color is the only thing you need to spark a crappie feeding frenzy.